 "I'll be fine right here."

 "Suit yourself."
-He yawned and, almost as an afterthought, toed off his boots.
+He yawned and, almost as an afterthought, toed off his boots and kicked them to the floor.
 "Don't forget to blow out the lantern."

 * * *